gvwilson/teachtogether.tech/_chapters_en/community.md

   tasks you do yourself, the fewer opportunities there are for others to get involved.

-- **Recognize contributions.**
+Recognize contributions.
-  Everyone likes to be appreciated, so communities should acknowledge their members' contributions both publicly and privately by mentioning them in presentations, putting them on the website, and so on.
+: Everyone likes to be appreciated, so communities should acknowledge their members' contributions both publicly and privately by mentioning them in presentations, putting them on the website, and so on.

-- **Make space.**
+Make space.
-  Micromanaging or trying to control everything centrally means people won't feel they have the autonomy to act, which will probably cause them to drift away.
+: Micromanaging or trying to control everything centrally means people won't feel they have the autonomy to act, which will probably cause them to drift away.
 In particular, if you're too engaged or too quick on the reply button, people have less opportunity to grow as